-Since the late 60s with the sweeping sexual revolution and the legislation of no-fault divorce we’ve witnessed the tragic and ever-increasing breakdown of families.
+Since the late 60s with the sweeping sexual revolution and the legislation of no-fault divorce, we’ve witnessed the tragic and ever-increasing breakdown of families.
 We’ve seen marriage become an arena for mere self-fulfillment and sexual expression.
 We’ve watched our culture and our court system adopt an “anything goes” mentality-that marriage is okay between any two people who say they love each other.
 Now we’re seeing a furor to redefine the institution of marriage to include same-sex partners.
 There’s no telling where this will take us unless something is done to turn the tide.
-This begs the question as to whether or not marriage matters in context of our contemporary setting.
+This begs the question as to whether or not marriage matters in the context of our contemporary setting.

 But we must first admit that the church’s current record on marriage is dismal.
 The divorce statistics inside the church are even worse than those outside.
-We have allowed our culture’s reckless abandon toward expressive individualism to permeate our way thinking about marriage and divorce.
-We must repent of any wrong attitudes and actions, and renew a biblical mindset regarding the sanctity, permanence and sacrificial essence of marriage.
+We have allowed our culture’s reckless abandon toward expressive individualism to permeate our way of thinking about marriage and divorce.
+We must repent of any wrong attitudes and actions, and renew a biblical mindset regarding the sanctity, permanence, and sacrificial essence of marriage.
 If marriage matters, we need to be at the forefront of cultural change.

 We must also lead in restoring the “community context” of marriage.
 A married couple is more than just the sum of its parts.
-It’s a thread in the fabric of community.
-Societies are built out of people who understand that marriage matters, people who are loyal to one another and who work and sacrifice for the common good.
+It’s a thread in the fabric of the community.
+Societies are built out of people who understand that marriage matters, people who are loyal to one another, and who work and sacrifice for the common good.
 Expressive individualism is a poor foundation for a society.
 Marriages formed on such foundations don’t build loyalties or give us practice in sacrificial service.
 Marriages and families are meant to be the training grounds for sacrifice and service.

 We the church must recover the link between marriage and procreation.
 Because marriage matters to God, He established the family as His primary institution for the propagation of the human race.
 He tells us in Gen 1:27.
 “Be fruitful and multiply.”
 But again the culture has pervaded the church and the procreative dimension of marriage has been sidelined by economic pressures, cultural ideals, and technological fixes.
 We need to return to the truth that every marriage is procreative by design.